3 Ways to Use Machine Learning in Your P2P Marketplace

 1. Predicting What Your Users Will Like

 Personalization of search and recommendations is among the most common ways of applying machine learning to the p2p marketplace.
-Marketplaces with heterogeneous offerings are the ones who benefit the most from these solutions.
+Marketplaces with heterogeneous offerings are the ones that benefit the most from these solutions.

 If your marketplace offers unique goods or services then you know that it is both a blessing and a curse.
 It is always good to be different and offer one-of-a-kind things, but what a complicated task it becomes for a buyer to sort through the endless options.
 And the more you have to offer, the harder it is to find what one is looking for.